at Vienna State Opera House

 In May, 2017, Maestro Hirai made a highly praised debut at prestigious Wiener Konzerthaus with Ensemble Wien Klang, which unanimously appointed him Principal Guest Conductor, starting from 2017-18 season.
 In October, he had such a rare honor to conduct his own “Ave Maria” in the official mass at St. Peter’s Basilica as well as to dedicate it to Pope Francis and the Vatican City.

 Also, he made his debut in the season inaugural concert of Roma Tre Orchestra at Palladium Theatre in Rome.
-Upon this success, Maestro Hirai made his debut at the prestigious Rossini Theatre (Pesaro) with Rossini Symphony Orchestra in May, 2019.
+Upon this success, Maestro Hirai made his debut at the prestigious Rossini Theatre (Pesaro) with Rossini Symphony Orchestra in May, 2019, which led to his immediate return engagements in Rome and Pesaro in 2020.
 In June, 2019, he has produced and conducted various concerts at Tokyo's newly-launched Hibiya Music Festival.
 Since 1998, as a Co-founder, he frequently conducts the Czech Virtuosi Chamber Orchestra, now serving as Principal Guest Conductor.

-Highlights in the 2012/13 season include his sensational debut at the Wiener Staatsoper, immediately followed by a successful return during 2013/14 season, and his successful debut in Salzburg for the Austrian premiere of his own acclaimed opera, “Princess from the Moon”, which has been performed more than 40 times in such cities as Canberra, Prague, Anif, Los Angeles and many cities in Japan.
-Besides, Maestro Hirai has written two other operas: "True Love of Komachi" and "The White Fox" which have also become very popular to enjoy many performances in Japan as well as New York/U.S. premiere of "The White Fox" in November, 2019.
+Highlights in the 2012/13 season include his sensational debut at the Wiener Staatsoper, immediately followed by a successful return during 2013/14 season, and his successful debut in Salzburg for the Austrian premiere of his own acclaimed opera, “Princess from the Moon”, which has been performed nearly 50 times in such cities as Canberra, Prague, Anif, Los Angeles and many cities in Japan.
+Besides, Maestro Hirai has written two other operas: "True Love of Komachi" and "The White Fox" which have also become very popular to enjoy many performances in Japan.
+In April, 2020, "The White Fox" will have its New York/U.S. premiere.

 In 1997 he was the first prize-winner of the Sixth International Conducting Competition in Hradec Kralove (Czech Republic).
 In 2001 Mr. Hirai was chosen by Lorin Maazel as one of the ten promising conductors in Asia.